Carmen, Davao del Norte

-Carmen (/tl/), officially the Municipality of Carmen (Lungsod sa Carmen; Bayan ng Carmen), is a municipality in the province of Davao del Norte, Philippines.
-According to the 2020 census, it has a population of 82,018 people.
+Carmen (/tl/), officially the Municipality of Carmen (Lungsod sa Carmen; Bayan ng Carmen), is a first-class municipality in the province of Davao del Norte, Philippines.
+According to the 2024 census, it has a population of 88,745 people and a daily foot traffic of more than 250,000 people, mainly because of its strategic location in the Pan-Philiipine Highway (Maharlika Highway).

 History

-Carmen was once part of the undivided province of Davao.
-It was on by virtue of Republic Act 4745 enacted by the defunct Philippine Congress created the new municipality on June 18, 1966.
-Carmen, was named in memory of Doña Carmen Veloso, then wife of Congressman Ismael Veloso who was found his ancestors' roots Carmen, Cebu.
+Carmen was once part of Tagum in 1941, and then municipality of Panabo in 1949 in the undivided province of Davao.
+It was by virtue of Republic Act 4745 enacted by the defunct Philippine Congress that the new municipality was created on June 18, 1966.
+Carmen was named in memory of Doña Carmen Veloso, then wife of Congressman Ismael Veloso whose ancestors came from Carmen, Cebu.

-When the Philippines was shaken by World War II, Filipinos buckled down and joined military units that resisted the Japanese invaders.
-In Carmen, locals fought the war and drove away the Japanese army then stationed in Barangay Ising.
+During World War II, many Filipinos joined military units that resisted the Japanese invaders.
+In Carmen, locals fought during the war and drove away the Japanese army then stationed in Barangay Ising.
 The Battle of Ising is being remembered with a 30 ft high monument built on the same spot the battle took place, which was just a few meters away from the Japanese garrison.
-The Veterans Memorial Shrine, just along the national highway, has a brief history and some of the names of those who participated, and has become a tourist attraction in Carmen.
+The Veterans Memorial Shrine, just along the national highway, records some of the names of those who participated, and has become a tourist attraction in Carmen.

 Geography

-Carmen is about 38 km from Davao City, 6 kilometers (3 mi) from Panabo City and about 17 km from Tagum City, the capital of Davao del Norte, has a total land area of 16600 ha.
+Carmen is about 38 km from Davao City, 6 kilometers (3 mi) from Panabo City and about 17 km from Tagum City, the capital of Davao del Norte, has a total land area of 16910 ha.

 Carmen has vast rice fields while its coastal areas provide fishermen a major source of livelihood such as mud crab fattening and fishing.
 Carmen is also a part of Davao Metropolitan Area.